 1. Base Offense Level

-The first key aspect is the base offense level.
-This is, “the starting point for determining the seriousness of a particular offense.”
+The base offense level is the first key aspect.
+This is “the starting point for determining the seriousness of a particular offense.”
 The Federal Sentencing Guidelines have 43 base offense levels, with low-level offenses (such as trespassing) having lower numbers and more-serious offenses (such as terrorism) having higher numbers.
-Many white-collar federal offenses, including most forms of fraud, have base offense levels in the middle of the range.
+Many white-collar federal offenses––including most forms of fraud––have base offense levels in the middle of the range.

 2. Specific Offense Characteristics

-Once a crime’s base offense level has been determined, then it is necessary to determine if any “special offense characteristics” may apply and alter the base offense level.
-Continuing with the fraud example, the dollar value of the gain realized as a result of the fraud can increase the base offense level—potentially significantly.
-For example, fraud schemes involving $50,000 or more are subject to a six-level increase, and fraud offenses involving significantly more can climb much higher up the federal sentencing range.
+As soon as a crime’s base offense level has been determined, it is necessary to determine if any “special offense characteristics” may apply and alter the base offense level.
+Going along with the fraud example, the dollar value of the gain realized as a result of the fraud can increase the base offense level—potentially significantly.
+Fraud schemes involving $50,000 or more, for example, are subject to a six-level increase, and fraud offenses involving significantly more can climb much higher up the federal sentencing range.

-The base offense levels under the Federal Sentencing Guidelines are divided into four “Zones” (labeled A, B, C, and D).
-The Zones, “determine confinement options for each sentencing range,” as follows:
+The base offense levels under the Federal Sentencing Guidelines are divided into four “Zones.”
+The Zones, labeled A, B, C, and D, “determine confinement options for each sentencing range,” as follows: